Entocort side effects and drug information

 Consume Entocort as directed by your healthcare providers.
 Don’t drink more dosage, more often, or longer than your physician instructed.
 Also, don’t abruptly discontinue taking this medication without talking to your physician first.
 Entocort has a patient information leaflet.
 See to it that you read it carefully and follow the exact directions.
 If you have any questions, feel free to contact your doctor.
 Take the extended-release tablet and capsule as a whole.
 Never crush, break, chew, or attempt to open it.
 In case you find it hard to swallow the entire meds, open it, and dissolve the particles in a tablespoonful of applesauce – it shouldn’t be hot.
 Grapefruit and grapefruit might multiply the impact of Entocort.
 You should not consume grapefruit or drink grapefruit juice while taking it.

 There are also known budesonide side effects such as allergic reactions and reported weight gain in some patients.
-If you experience any of these, or even an increase in blood pressure, you could be experiencing side effects and should seek the help of a medical professional.
+If you experience any of these or even an increase in blood pressure, you could be experiencing side effects and should seek the help of a medical professional and ask for information about your condition.